About Westwater Financial, Inc.

 Lack of Access to Credit, Capital and Financial Services

 In the last several years, accessing the necessary credit to strengthen and grow business has become extremely challenging for the state’s entrepreneurs and small business owners.
 Low-income populations in California are at a disadvantage in accessing traditional banking products and services from the start.
 Lack of cash flow, insufficient collateral and weak credit histories have long prevented many of our clients from being able to access business and consumer loans through traditional lending institutions.
 Recent changes in the banking industry and small business lending environment in the state and the three service counties has made it almost impossible for low-income and the AIAN population to obtain reasonably priced and appropriate capital for their businesses and consumer needs.
-The banking industry has tightened up considerably due to the nation-wide financial crises.
+The banking industry has tightened up considerably due to the nation-wide financial crises starting with the recession of 2008.
 As a result, there has been a significant decline in the level of small business lending in California.
-Bank underwriting requirements have stiffened considerably with higher standards for collateral, downpayment and a desire for blemish-free credit scores.
+Bank underwriting requirements have stiffened considerably with higher standards for collateral, down-payment and a desire for blemish-free credit scores.
 This has essentially made commercial and consumer loans for our clients impossible to access.

 Sonoma, Mendocino, and Lake Counties have not escaped this radical shift in the banking industry.
 In Sonoma County, many of our community banks have closed down or been taken over by larger, national banks that must adhere to national standards and are inflexible in their underwriting.
 Community Reinvestment Act data in the county shows the inability of our clients to access this capital.
 The overwhelming majority of our clients are low-income.